Board of Directors

 Alberta 13, 6th floor

-Linda Austere is a policy researcher in the Centre for Pubic Policy PROVIDUS, based in Riga, Latvia.
-Her research interests include public sector information, policy process and approaches to policy making as well as performance planning and evaluation practices in the public sector.
+Linda Austere is an associate policy researcher with the Centre for Pubic Policy PROVIDUS and the Director of the Foreign Investors Council of Latvia.
+Her research interests include public sector information, policy process and approaches to policy making, and performance planning and evaluation practices in the public sector.
 She graduated from the Faculty of Law of the University of Latvia (Dipl.
-Iur., 2006) and Central European Universityobtaining MA in Public Policy (2007) with a special focus on media, communications and telecommunications (Magyar Telecom Scholar).
-In addition to her work in non-governmental organizations -- Transparency International – Latvia and PROVIDUS -Linda has served as the advisor to the Minister Defense of the Republic of Latvia focusing on legal issues, governance institutional reform (2009-2010) and been advisor to the acting Minister of Justice (2010).
-Along with her daily research and policy/advocacy work, Linda has gladly applied her theoretical knowledge as consultant or expert for both non governmental and international organizations and well as governments in Latvia as well as abroad.
-She speaks fluent Latvian, Russian and English.
+Iur., 2006) and Central European University obtaining an MA in Public Policy (2007) with a special focus on media, communications and telecommunications (Magyar Telecom Scholar).
+In addition to her work in non-governmental organizations ( Transparency International – Latvia and PROVIDUS), Linda has served as the advisor to the Minister of Defense of the Republic of Latvia (2009-2010) and State Secretary (2010 -- 2012), focusing on legal issues, and governance institutional reform.
+She has also been an advisor to the acting Minister of Justice (2010).
+Along with her daily management, research and policy/advocacy work in various capacities, Linda has gladly applied her theoretical knowledge as consultant or expert for both non-governmental and international organizations, as well as governments in Latvia and abroad.
+She is fluent in Latvian, Russian and English.

 European Institute, Sofia, Bulgaria (EI)